Nelson-Gon/pytemplates/README.md

 Welcome to my project.

-**Please note that this is a template repository, click use template to use in a new project and edit files as required**.
+**Please note that this is a template repository, click use template (do not fork unless suggesting an improvement) to use in a new project and edit files as required**.
 Also, see important notes at the end of this file.

 # Installation Guide